- My net investable assets increased to $650,339.

-My IRR continued to suffer from under-performance of recent vintages of lower grade Lending Club loans (particularly grade E-G).
+My IRR continued to decline.
+The under-performance of recent vintages of lower grade Lending Club loans (particularly grade E-G) is hurting my investment returns.
 Allocating a large portion of my portfolio to Lending Club was a big mistake.
-The discrepancy between actual and expected return continue to worsen, leading me to consider other investments.
-I’ve stopped automated reinvesting for the foreseeable future and continue winding down all Lending Club accounts.
+The discrepancy between an actual return and an expected return continue to worsen, leading me to consider other investments.
+I have stopped automated reinvesting for the foreseeable future and continue winding down all Lending Club accounts.
 I plan to transfer Roth IRAs from Lending Club to Vanguard.

 Investment Strategy 2017

 Currently my portfolio splits 90% hedge fund and 10% commercial real estate.
 An expected return is 10% and 20% respectively.
 I will continue to leverage through credit card balance transfers to increase the return of an investment.

 I considered Vanguard or Fidelity for my annual backdoor Roth IRA, but I decided to